Dyspraxia and Motor Coordination Difficulties

 - low self-esteem as a result of their difficulties

-These learners may have motor coordination difficulties (MCD), also known as dyspraxia or developmental coordination disorder.
+These students may have motor coordination difficulties (MCD), also known as dyspraxia or developmental coordination disorder.
 There are degree of MCD, and there may be co-occurring difficulties such as speech and language difficulties, poor organisational skills, challenging behaviour and social difficulties.

 I think that all teachers in Australia should do this course as MCD affects so many students in so many ways.
 It isn't hard to do and improving our knowledge will have a positive result on all students.